Arrival in Kathmandu and transfer to the Hotel.

-The Lobuche Peak climbing forms the perfect adventure for travelers who are interested in undertaking the Everest Base Camp trip and are eager to put themselves to test when it comes to climbing a peak at an altitude of 6000 meters.
+The Lobuche Peak climbing forms the perfect adventure for you who are interested in undertaking the Everest Base Camp Trek and are eager to put themselves to test when it comes to climbing a peak at an altitude of 6000 meters.
 However, it is important to keep in mind that climbing the Lobuche Expedition is very difficult.
-You can view the website for more information about the trip package details and call our experts for further details.
+You can view our website for more information about the trip package details and call our experts for further details.

 Arrival in Kathmandu and transfer to the Hotel.

 Early morning drive to domestic airport.
 After checking baggages you will take the short mountain flight to Lukla with the breath taking view of mountains on the northern side.
 Once you arrive at Lukla, get ready for the hike through the town passing, descending to the beautiful Sherpa village of ChauriKharka.
 This is very busy trail, passing yak trains, trekkers, locals and porters.Once you reach this area, the land of the Sherpas and everything in it are fresh and new.
 This area represents the Tibetan buddhism as you will pass through beautiful Stupa, Mane walls and Monasteries along the trail.
 We cross 2 suspension bridges before ThadoKoshi and the first view of Kusum Kangaru Mountain appears here.
 The trail gradually climbs up now along the Ghat village where we can see very beautifully painted Mani walls, Stupas.
 We continue the walk with small ups and down until it comes Phakding village where we stay overnight.

 Today we visit to the view point at National park headquarter in the morning to see the view of Mt.
 Everest(8848m), Lhotse(8516m), Nuptse(7856m), Amadablam(6856m) and many other snowy mountains as well visiting the National park museum.
 Also you can make a day hike up to Everest View Hotel.